Discover cycling in the South of Scotland

 Test your skills at Kirroughtree 7Stanes

-Just an hour outside of Edinburgh near Peebles, Glentress is probably the best known of the 7Stanes circuit.
+Just an hour outside of Edinburgh near Peebles, Glentress is probably the best known of the 7Stanes circuit, hosting not two of the UCI World Championship mountain bike races in 2023.
 It has challenging trails for the experts, as well as easy routes for beginners.
 Just 10km down the road is the thrill-seeker’s dream, Innerleithen, renowned for its four downhill trails.
 There’s also an excellent red-graded cross-country trail.
 It would be easily possible to head between the two for a weekend of riding as an escape from it all.

 If you want to up the ante, you can also add on parts of the National Cycle Route 1, which runs from the very heart of Edinburgh down and through the Border market towns with link up routes from the two Stanes.